What to Do After a Motorcycle Accident in Texas

 7. Seek medical care the same day, even if you feel fine: Adrenaline masks pain.
 Injuries like internal bleeding, concussions, and soft tissue damage often show no immediate symptoms.
 A same-day medical record also links your injuries directly to the crash, which carries weight in any injury claim that follows.

-8. Report the accident to your insurer and stick to the facts: Notify your insurance company that the crash occurred, but do not speculate about fault or give more detail than the basic facts.
+8. Report the accident to your insurer and stick to the facts: Notify your insurance company that the crash occurred, but do not speculate about fault or give more details than the basic facts.
 Anything beyond that can be used against you.

-Contact a Texas motorcycle accident lawyer before giving any recorded statement: The other driver’s insurer may call quickly and sound friendly.
+9. Contact a Texas motorcycle accident lawyer before giving any recorded statement: The other driver’s insurer may call quickly and sound friendly.
 Don’t record a statement without legal guidance first.
 If you were just hit by another driver, getting legal advice before that call is one of the most important moves you can make.

 What Not to Do After a Motorcycle Accident